ThomasRhysEvans/ukrn-tre-opendataworkshop/_episodes/text-lesson_7.md

 ---
 # Data Sharing: A Practical How-To

 In this session we're going to cover some of the practicalities around how we can share data.
 There's lots to cover in this session!
-We're going to cover some of the misconceptions with data sharing discussed earlier by talking through the following:
+We're going to cover some of the misconceptions with data sharing discussed earlier by talking through the following points.
+It'll all be practical so you'll be ready to negotiate these for any future projects.

 - How
 - Where